cantiaozi/learnVueDocs/从new Vue()到dom渲染到页面上发生了什么.md

       vm.$el = vm.__patch__(prevVnode, vnode)
     }
     activeInstance = prevActiveInstance
-    // update __vue__ reference
     if (prevEl) {
       prevEl.__vue__ = null
     }
     if (vm.$el) {
       vm.$el.__vue__ = vm
     }
-    // if parent is an HOC, update its $el as well if (vm.$vnode && vm.$parent && vm.$vnode === vm.$parent._vnode) {
+    if (vm.$vnode && vm.$parent && vm.$vnode === vm.$parent._vnode) {
       vm.$parent.$el = vm.$el
     }
-    // updated hook is called by the scheduler to ensure that children are
-    // updated in a parent's updated hook.
   }
 ```